appsody/website/content/docs/stacks/package.md

 # Packaging Stacks

 Packaging allows a stack developer to build all the components of a stack and enables the stack to be used via Appsody CLI commands.
-The packaging process typically involvess: building the stack container image, creating archive files for each template and configuring a local Appsody repository.
+The packaging process typically involves: building the stack container image, creating archive files for each template and configuring a local Appsody repository.

-You can use the [CLI command](/docs/using-appsody/cli-commands#appsody-stack-package) `appsody stack package` to package a single stack that you have created or modified and want to test it locally.
+You can use the [CLI command](/docs/using-appsody/cli-commands#appsody-stack-package) `appsody stack package` to package a single stack that you have created or modified and want to test locally.

-Alternatively, you can also use the [ci scripts](/docs/stacks/package#packaging-a-stack-locally-using-build-scripts), if you want to package multiple stacks or repositories.
+Alternatively, you can also use the [CI scripts](/docs/stacks/package#packaging-a-stack-locally-using-build-scripts), if you want to package multiple stacks or repositories.

 ## Packaging a stack locally using the Appsody CLI